Soniaranvir/iPhone_data_analysis/README.md

 Filter and analyze products with MRP under ₹50,000 and above ₹100,000.

 ## Visualizations:
-Price Distribution: Histogram to show the distribution of sale prices across the products.
+- Price Distribution: Histogram to show the distribution of sale prices across the products.
-Discount Analysis: Scatter plot comparing the discount percentage against MRP.
+- Discount Analysis: Scatter plot comparing the discount percentage against MRP.
-Rating Analysis: A bar chart of the distribution of star ratings.
+- Rating Analysis: A bar chart of the distribution of star ratings.
-RAM Distribution: A bar plot for RAM configurations across products.
+- RAM Distribution: A bar plot for RAM configurations across products.

-## Features & Key Functionalities:
-- Data Cleaning: The dataset contains 62 entries for various iPhone products.Missing data analysis, checking the dataset for inconsistencies or anomalies.
-- Exploratory Data Analysis (EDA): Descriptive statistics, filtering, and visualizing data to gain insights.
-- Data Visualizations: Histograms, scatter plots, and bar plots to understand price distributions, star ratings, and RAM effects on ratings.

 ## 🔍 Key Insights
 - Price Range: iPhone models in the dataset range from ₹39,900 (iPhone SE) to ₹1,49,900 (iPhone 12 Pro, 512 GB).